Carbohydrates… the good, the bad and the questionable.

 Time and time again you’ll hear “carbs are bad for you” “I’m on a no-carb diet” “what even is a carb?”.
 The fact of the matter is carbohydrates are your best friend and your worst enemy at the same exact time.
 The good (complex) carbs like nuts, legumes, whole fruits and vegetables will give you energy, leave you feeling full for longer and you won’t feel sluggish and depleted at the end of the day.
 Bad carbs (simple) are things like soda, cookies, white bread, ice cream and white rice.
 While we love to treat ourselves on occasion, simple carbs could be the reason you feel tired, out of energy and can’t seem to lose any weight.
 By replacing white rice and flour products with whole grains, choosing fruit instead of candy and water as opposed to soda you’ll be reaping the benefits of carbohydrates, not feeling the detrimental side effects.

 Making a conscious effort to make small changes will allow you to enjoy carbohydrates, not resent them.
 Still have questions about carbohydrates, their purpose and why we need them?
 Ask your trainer!
 Not working with a trainer?
-Sign up for the 10-day personal training trial below!
+Learn more about our X-Factor Coaching System HERE!